ASD-100 Homestead Deduction, Senior Citizen and Disabled Property Tax Relief Application

 Senior Citizen or Disabled Property Owner Tax Relief

 When a property owner turns 65 years of age or older, or when he or she is disabled, he or she may file an application immediately for disabled or senior citizen property tax relief.
 This benefit reduces a qualified property owner's property tax by 50 percent.
 If the property owner lives in a cooperative housing association, the cooperative will supply and collect the applications.
 The following guidelines apply:

-- The total TY 2017 federal adjusted gross income of everyone living in the property or cooperative unit, excluding tenants, must be less than $133,100 for the 2019 calendar year; and
+The Tax Year 2019 total federal adjusted gross income of everyone living in the property or cooperative unit, excluding tenants, must be less than $135,750 for 2021; and

 Tax Deferral For Low-Income Senior Property Owners And Low-Income Property Owners